ouspg/AVISE/docs/source/configuring.connectors.rst

            "name": "phi3:latest", //ADD NAME OF THE OLLAMA MODEL TO TEST HERE "api_url": "http://localhost:11434", //Ollama default
            "api_key": null
-       },
-       "eval_model": {
-           "connector": "ollama-lm",
-           "type": "language_model",
-           "name": "phi3:latest", //Optional
-           "api_url": "http://localhost:11434", //Ollama default
-           "api_key": null
        }
    }

-In the Connector configuraiton files, ``target_model`` defines the configurations for the model you wish to test and evaluate. ``eval_model`` on the other hand defines the configurations for an optional evaluation language model, that will be used to generate a summary and helpful tips for the final report produced when running SETs.
-Both fields require the same subfields:
+In the Connector configuraiton files, ``target_model`` defines the configurations for the model you wish to test and evaluate. ``target_model`` requires the following subfields:

 * ``"connector"``: Name of the connector to use (See available connectors by running CLI command ``avise --connector_list``)
 * ``"type"``: Type of the AI model *(e.g. language_model, continual_learning, multi_modal)*